rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

-% How to Streamline Asterisk
+Title: How to Streamline Asterisk
-%
+Date: 2010-08-16 09:30
-%
+Author: Randall Degges

-# How to Streamline Asterisk
+Tags: programming, asterisk

 So, you use [Asterisk][] professionally, for fun, or both, and you want to know how to optimize the shit out of your Asterisk platform?
 No problem, I’ve got you